 Representing You in The Court Room

 Most people do not want to get into a lawsuit.
 But if you have a legal dispute, you need an experienced legal team that can advocate for you and guide you through the process.
-Our litigation group has represented clients through disputes in state and federal court in Washington, Idaho and Oregon.
-We help individuals and businesses with cases in a number of different areas.
+Our litigation group represents clients through disputes in state and federal court in Washington and Idaho.
+We represent both individuals and businesses in a number of different areas.

 Some of the areas we focus on include: